d-wc/pvpython-filters/README.md

 Diffusive Strip is a python filter for paraview of the diffusive strip method to study scalar mixing from particle tracks.

-Input: particle tracers.
+Input: ParticleTracer output.
 Output: lines connecting points with the same age, with inverse neighbor distance and central neighborhood angle.
+Make sure space-time scales are consistent during ParticleTracer.

 Meunier, Patrice, and Emmanuel Villermaux.
 "The diffusive strip method for scalar mixing in two dimensions."
 Journal of fluid mechanics 662 (2010): 134-172.